housinghq/react-native-generic-text/README.md

 # react-native-component-boilerplate

-> A boilerplate to create React components using react-transform-hmr, Babel 6, webpack and SASS
+> A boilerplate to create React Native components.

 ## Features